Terms of Business

 2.1 Where there is any inconsistency between these terms and the Letter of Engagement, the latter will prevail.

 2.3 We will discuss any other individual requirements with you.
-Please note that any agreed fee and the scope of our instructions will normally not include advice on tax matters (other than LBTT), structural condition of property, or other surveys and inspections, or matrimonial matters.
-Only where these matters are the subject of specially agreed written terms are we able to advise or arrange from a third party.
+Please note that any agreed fee and the scope of our instructions will normally not include advice on tax matters, structural condition of property, or other surveys and inspections, or matrimonial matters nor does it include any other legal, tax or financial advice.

-2.4 The scope of the Services is described in the Letter of Engagement, as amended or supplemented from time to time.
+2.4 The scope of the Services is described in the Letter of Engagement, as amended, or supplemented from time to time.
 The Company shall not be responsible for providing any service or advice outside that scope unless it agrees to do so in writing.
 All the work which the Company undertakes is subject to internal review and quality assurance procedures.
-This extends to our accounts, human resources, technology and administrative functions which are outsourced to a third party provider.
-These procedures have been developed to ensure that the Services are presented to a consistent, high standard of quality and further that the Company complies with the ethical codes of the Law Society of Scotland.
+This extends to our accounts, human resources, technology and administrative functions which are outsourced to a third-party provider.
+These procedures have been developed to ensure that the Services are presented to a consistent, and high standard of quality.

 3.1 Basis of Fees